burghoff/Scientific-Inkscape/README.md

 <li><i>Replace missing fonts</i>: Useful for imported documents whose original fonts are not installed on the current machine.</li></ol>

 # Auto-Exporter
 The Auto-Exporter is not an extension, it is a Python script meant to be run in the background (as a daemon).
 If you frequently export SVGs to other formats, this program does it automatically for you.
 It will do so for all files in a directory and in multiple formats.
 Just select (a) the location where the Inkscape binary is installed, (b) what directory you would like it to watch, and (c) where you would like it to put the exports.

 It is currently implemented as a Python script that must be run in at least Python 3.7.
+If someone would like to package it into a GUI and create executables, let me know.